 Eric is one of the founders of the Free Ride community bike program.
 Eric coordinated BikePGH’s first BikeFest!, a multi-day bicycle festival and celebration, drawing thousands of participants, and continues to this day.
 Although a native to Eastern PA, he has been in Pittsburgh since 1995, moving here to attend the University of Pittsburgh where he obtained a B.S. in Ecology and Evolution.
 In college, he fell in love with the bicycle, which then made him fall in love with Pittsburgh.
 Eric can be reached at email@example.com

 Mike is an enthusiast for all things pedal powered.
 At the University of Pittsburgh Mike’s passion for cycling began on a different path than most, with just one wheel.
 As a unicyclist he has medaled at international competitions in Canada and France.
-With 10 years of experience in event management, Mike has traveled the world with the “quirky acrobatic” Zany Umbrella Circus.
-In 2011 he helped bring back the Steel City Showdown, Western PA’s premier bicycle race.
+Mike has done a little bit of everything when it comes to event management from hosting bicycle races to traveling the world with the “quirky acrobatic” Zany Umbrella Circus.

 You can reach Mike at firstname.lastname@example.org